Ken-L Ration: History

+My dog's better than yours.

 Until 1968, Ken-L Ration was the sponsor of the pet kennel at Disneyland, known as Ken-L Land.

 Like several other dog food brands, Ken-L Ration issued a yearly award to brave or heroic dogs, titled the "Ken-L Ration Dog Hero of the Year Award".
 The last known year this was issued was 1996.

 In 2020, the Ken-L Ration brand was purchased by Gespa Brands, a subsidiary of Grupo Pilar S.A.